Latest Updates

 Compatible OS: Android, iOS, Windows, macOS, Linux

-Deployment type: You can set up your own server or do self-hosting.
+Deployment type: You can set up your server or do self-hosting.
 You can also use the public rendezvous/relay server program.

-Pricing: It is a free and open source solution.
+Pricing: It is a free and open-source solution.
 However, since RustDesk is open source, businesses have the option to customize and modify the software to meet their specific needs, which can require additional development costs or resources.

 GitHub: https://github.com/rustdesk/rustdesk